campa-consortium/lattice-standard/source/standard/coordinates.md

 of a [`reflection patch`](#s:reflect.patch) `P` between `dft1` and `bnd1` to give a plausible geometry.
 In this case, the patch rotates the coordinate system around the {math}`y`-axis by 180{math}`^o` (in this example leaving the {math}`y`-axis invariant).
-This illustrates why a reflection patch is always needed between reversed and unreversed elements.
+This illustrates why a reflection patch is always needed between normal and reversed elements.

 Notes:
 - Irrespective of whether elements are reversed or not, the branch {math}`(x,y,z)` coordinate system